 You may pay more attention to your physical health than how you feel mentally.
 Like any physical ailment, though, conditions such as depression, anxiety, and substance abuse can tax your body.
 More than 45 million Americans struggle with a mental health problem, and many of them are women.
 Knowing more about mental illness, including the warning signs, can help keep your body - and mind - healthy.

 A simple glass of milk can do a lot for your health.
 Thanks to the "Got Milk" campaign, many women know that it packs a healthy punch of calcium and vitamin D - two nutrients critical for strong bones.
 But did you know vitamin D may be beneficial beyond bone health?
 Ongoing research suggests it may have some truly potent powers.

 You're likely familiar with the changes your body goes through each menstrual cycle.
 Estrogen levels rise as your body prepares for ovulation.
 Then they fall before your period.
 This flux in hormones can trigger fatigue, breast tenderness, and other symptoms.
 A new study suggests these hormonal changes may also affect breathing problems like coughing or shortness of breath.
 The findings may be especially helpful for women with asthma.

-A common-held belief is that weight gain during menopause is inevitable.
+A commonly held belief is that weight gain during menopause is inevitable.
 New research suggests otherwise.
-A recent review of available data on this life change found that menopause doesn’t cause weight gain.
+A recent review of available data on this life change found that menopause doesn't cause weight gain.
 But it may move fat to your middle.